LuisDio/docker-favcmd/first/basics.md

 docker run image:tags - run a container with a tags version( if not specified it will run latest)

 docker run -it container_name - run container while listening to standard input and attached to terminal(-i interactive mode, -t terminal mode) if any.

+note: if you want apply sudo to container add(-u root) to the command